YangLabHKUST/mfair/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mfair
+# mfair: Matrix Factorization with Auxiliary Information in R

 <!-- badges: start -->
 <!-- badges: end -->

-Methods for matrix factorization to leverage auxiliary information based on MFAI.
+Methods for matrix factorization to leverage auxiliary information based on the paper MFAI.
 The name of the package, `mfair`, comes from “Matrix Factorization with Auxiliary Information in R”.

 ## Installation